curvegrid/go-ethereum-wiki/Installing-Go.md

 ### OS X

+For simplicity down the line, it is recommended to install Go via brew rather than installing via http://golang.org/doc/install

 Install brew:
-ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
+`ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

 Install Go:
 `brew update; brew install go`

-You need a go directory to place your Go apps, so create a Go dir (you can call it whatever your want) and set the GOPATH
+You need a go directory to place your Go apps, so create it.
+You can call it whatever your want, most people choose to call it 'Go'

+`mkdir ~/go;`

+Now set the GOPATH to the directory you just created.
+GOPATH is where Go will look for your Go apps

-`mkdir ~/go; export GOPATH=$HOME/go`
+`export GOPATH=$HOME/go`

-Note: it is recommend to use the technique above rather than installing via http://golang.org/doc/install
+This will only work for the duration of your session, so save it to your bash profile

+echo GOPATH=$GOPATH >> ~/.bash_profile

 ### Ubuntu